Tur\'an number of disjoint triangles in 4-partite graphs

-Let $R\subseteq G$ be the (4-partite) graph whose edges are the rich edges of $G$, and let $Z=\bigcup_{e\in R} e$.
-We have the following claim. \begin{clm} The following assertions hold: \begin{enumerate}[label=$(\roman*)$] \item every vertex is contained in at most $k-1$ edges of $R$ whose other ends are located in the same vertex class; in particular, the maximum degree of $R$ is at most $3k-3$; \item $e(R)\le 2(k-1)(3k-3) = 6(k-1)^2$ and $|Z|\le 6(k-1)^2+2(k-1)\le 6k^2$; \item every triangle in $G$ contains an edge in $R$. \end{enumerate} \end{clm}
+Let $R$ be the subgraph of $G$ induced by the rich edges of $G$, and let $Z= V(R)$ be the set of the vertices of $G$ that are incident to at least one rich edge. \begin{clm} Suppose \ref{item:IH}, \eqref{eq:contra}, and $G$ is $k K_3$-free.
+Then the following assertions hold: \begin{enumerate}[label=$(\roman*)$] \item every vertex is contained in at most $k-1$ edges of $R$ whose other ends are located in the same part of $G$; in particular, the maximum degree of $R$ is at most $3k-3$; \item $e(R)\le 6(k-1)^2$ and $|Z|\le 6(k-1)^2$; \item every triangle in $G$ contains an edge in $R$. \end{enumerate} \end{clm}

-\begin{proof} To see~\ref{item:2}, first note that if $R$ has a matching of size $k$, then we can greedily build $k$ vertex-disjoint triangles by extending each rich edge in the matching.
-Therefore, the largest marching in $R$ is of size at most $k-1$ and consequently, $R$ has a vertex cover of size at most $2(k-1)$.
-Together with~\ref{item:1}, we derive~\ref{item:2}.
+\begin{proof} We first show \ref{item:1} $\Rightarrow$ \ref{item:2}.
+Note that if $R$ has a matching of size $k$, then we can greedily build $k$ vertex-disjoint triangles by extending each rich edge in the matching.
+This contradicts the assumption that $G$ is $k K_3$-free.
+Therefore, the largest matching in $R$ is of size at most $k-1$ and consequently, $R$ has a vertex cover of size at most $2(k-1)$.
+If the maximum degree of $R$ is at most $3k-3$, then $e(R)\le 2(k-1)(3k-4) + k-1 < 6(k-1)^2$ and $|Z|\le 2(k-1)(3k-4) + 2(k-1) = 6(k-1)^2$, confirming \ref{item:2}.

-For~\ref{item:1}, we claim that if there is a vertex $v$ incident to $k$ rich edges to another class, then we can delete this vertex and proceed induction.
-Indeed, given any copy $S$ of $(k-1)K_3$ in $G\setminus \{v\}$, by the assumption, we can pick a rich edge in $G\setminus S$ that contains $v$ and then extend this rich edge to a triangle that does not intersect $S$.
+To see \ref{item:1}, we assume that some vertex $v$ is incident to $k$ rich edges whose other ends are in the same part of $G$.
+If there is a copy $S$ of $(k-1)K_3$ in $G\setminus \{v\}$, then we can pick a rich edge in $G\setminus S$ that contains $v$ and then extend this rich edge to a triangle that does not intersect $S$.
 This gives a $kK_3$ in $G$, a contradiction.
 Thus, we infer that $G\setminus \{v\}$ is $(k-1)K_3$-free.
-So we can bound $e(G\setminus \{v\})$ by the inductive hypothesis.
-By comparing (1) -- (7) above, we obtain